ast-hugger/fabulae/text/pressurised.md

 'A bold claim,' said Holmes, and I detected in his voice a note of genuine interest beneath the habitual irony.
 'I confess I am curious to see how brass and stream and—what was it?—inference cylinders propose to accomplish what is so difficult for most human beings.'

 'In an hour!' declared Professor Thripp.
 'The demonstration begins in an hour.
-I must return to my preparations.
+I must return to my preparations in the Green Salon.
 The secondary axiom wheels require adjustment, the boiler must be brought to precisely the correct pressure, and I believe one of the inferential manifolds has developed a slight leak—nothing serious, merely a wisp of escaped reasoning, but it must be attended to.'
 He turned and shuffled toward the door, then paused and looked back with an expression of sudden anxiety.
 'It *is* in an hour, isn't it?
 Not tomorrow?'

 'In an hour,' Sir Bartholomew confirmed, with the patience of long practice.